The Luxury Couch for Real Life | Burrow

 EASY FINANCING

-With Affirm you can get your Burrow now and pay over time (easy monthly payments over 3, 6, or 12 months).
+With Affirm, you can get your perfect sofa now and pay for it over time — and we'll cover the first three months of interest.